Sarah Houchens Looks Smoking Hot In A Leopard-Print Top, Hot Pants & Black Knee-High Boots

 Sarah Houchens left little to the imagination in a tiny outfit for her most recent Instagram upload on Wednesday afternoon.
 She showed off her curves while admitting that she’s been missing getting dressed up.

-In the racy snaps, Sarah looked smoking hot in a sexy leopard-print top with thin gold straps and a sweetheart neckline that showcased her toned arms and shoulders, and put her ample cleavage on full display.
+In the racy snaps, Sarah posed in a sexy leopard-print top with thin gold straps and a sweetheart neckline that showcased her arms and shoulders and put her ample cleavage on full display.

 Sarah added a pair of black hot pants with a metal zipper up the front and some knee-high boots.
-The tiny shorts hugged her curvy hips and tiny waist tightly while flaunting her lean legs and round booty.
+The shorts hugged her curvy hips and tiny waist tightly while flaunting her lean legs and round booty.

-In the first photo, Sarah sat on a couch with her legs pulled in to her chest.
+In the first photo, the model sat on a couch with her legs pulled toward her chest.
 She wrapped her arms around one knee and gave a sultry stare into the camera.
-The second photos featured her sitting with her feet on the ground and her legs apart.
+The second photo featured her sitting with her feet on the ground and her legs apart.
 She looked down at the ground and ran her fingers through her hair.

-Sarah wore her long, blond hair parted to the side and styled in straight strands the fell down her back and rolled over her shoulders.
+Sarah wore her long blond hair parted to the side and styled in straight strands that fell down her back and rolled over her shoulders.

-She also sported a stunning makeup look in the shots.
-The application consisted of long lashes and black eyeliner, as well as pink eye shadow and defined brows to make her eyes pop even more.
-She accentuated her sun kissed skin with pink blush on her cheekbones and a shimmering highlighter on her face.
+She also sported a stunning makeup look in the shots, one that featured long lashes and black eyeliner, as well as pink eyeshadow and defined brows to make her eyes pop even more.
+She accentuated her sun-kissed skin with pink blush on her cheekbones and a shimmering highlighter on her face.
 She completed the glam look with dark pink lipstick.

-Sarah’s 788,000-plus followers made short work of showing the post some love, clicking the like button more than 4,000 times within the first hour after it went live on the platform.
+Sarah’s 788,000-plus followers made short work of showing the post some love, clicking the “like” button more than 4,000 times within the first hour after it went live on the platform.
 Fans also flocked to the comments section with over 120 messages.

 “Hey Sweetie!
 Your Instagram is amazing,” one follower stated.